Hauberk: Surviving examples and later use

-Goliath was also armed with a "coat of mail", weighing five thousand shekels (55 kg), as he confronted David (1 Samuel 17:5).

 Construction

-A Hauberk was typically constructed from interlocking loops of metal to form a mail shirt.
+Hauberks were typically constructed from interlocking metal loops forming a mail shirt.
+The rings were riveted together piece by piece, forming a complete tissue of iron, and were called grains d'orge due to their resemblance to barley grains.
 The sleeves sometimes only went to the elbow, but often were full arm length, with some covering the hands with a supple glove leather face on the palm of the hand, or even full mail gloves.
 It was usually thigh or knee length, with a split in the front and back to the groin so the wearer could ride a horse.
 It sometimes incorporated a hood, or coif.
 Per historian Kelly DeVries "the hauberk was probably worn over, but not attached to, a heavy, quilted undergarment, the haubergeon."

+Early versions of the hauberk existed in various forms, such as the ringed hauberk where metal rings were sewn onto leather or padded material.
+Other types included the "rustred" hauberk with overlapping rings, the "macled" coat made of metal plates, and the trellised coat reinforced with nail-heads.
+A larger, more complex version, the jazerant or "korazin", featured overlapping metal plates in an imbricated fashion.
+Eventually, mail hauberks, made entirely of interlocking iron rings, became common.
+These hauberks were crafted in either single or double mail, where each ring connected to four others.

 While lighter than plate armor, a hauberk could be quite heavy.
-The author of the Gesta Guillemi of William of Poitiers praises William the Conqueror's strength by mentioning that "he carried on his own shoulders both his own hauberk and that of one of his own followers, William fitz Osbern, renowned for his bodily strength and courage, whom he had relieved of this iron burden."
+William of Poitiers, the author of the Gesta Guillemi, praises William the Conqueror's strength by describing that "he carried on his own shoulders both his own hauberk and that of one of his own followers, William FitzOsbern, renowned for his bodily strength and courage, whom he had relieved of this iron burden."